DCO maintains 100% uptime to our clients while ensuring the health and safety of our critical systems staff.

 Safety audits and reporting, including OSHA/NFPA, are managed by Switch’s Security Operations team.
 DCO Systems is in contract with environmental consultants to provide assistance in establishing permits and identifying reporting gaps for environmental audits.
 DCO Systems also works with water safety consultants to establish a water safety program in accordance with new 2018 ASHREA 188 standards surrounding legionella.

 Upon the installation of any new client equipment, DCO Systems recommends failover testing and provides support to each client to perform such tests.
-In addition, Switch’s SLA/AUP recommends all clients perform self-administered failover tests on their equipment bi-annually throughout their deployment period.
-At least once per year during the scheduled annual UPS maintenance, DCO Systems transfers each customers’ critical load to a backup generator.
-This is a controlled (i.e. “closed”) transfer, meaning that no loss of power will occur during the test.
+In addition, Switch’s SLA/AUP recommends all clients perform self- administered failover tests on their equipment bi-annually throughout their deployment period.
+At least once per year during the scheduled annual UPS maintenance, DCO Systems transfers each clients’ critical load to a backup generator.
+This is a controlled (i.e. “closed”) transfer, meaning that no loss of power occurs during the test.

 Switch maintains a library of additional policies and procedures to ensure its services are Tier 5 Platinum compliant and meet Switch’s aggressive sustainability standards.
 Switch secures these policies on site, to avoid the security risks of espionage, terrorism, sabotage, and cyber attack, inherent in unauthorized duplication, proliferation, or exploitation of these policies.
 If you would like additional detail or an on-site tour of Switch’s facilities to inspect these policies, please contact the Investor Relations Team (email@example.com) or the Switch Policy team (firstname.lastname@example.org).